grasbrook-cityscope/GRACIO-docs/type_mapping.md

-## Current data format for cityIO as used in CSL
+# Current data format for cityIO as used in CSL

+## grid

 Grid is an array (number of elements = "header/spatial/ncols" * "header/spatial/nrows".